top of page

 To assist with this, I did the following:

-• Pinned the style guide to each appropriate Slack channel that included those who wrote copy
+• Pinned the style guide to each appropriate Slack channel (Design, Marketing, Legal, Clinicians, Support)

 • Put aside 1 hour a week for office hours where anyone could come in with questions about content guidelines or who were looking for general writing tips